Home

 We passed beautiful thatched cottages and then saw the Green Dragon pub on our right.
 This is a good pub for a meal or just a drink.

-New Forest Green Dragon pub at Brook.
+New Forest Green Dragon Pub at Brooke

 We then came off the New Forest to travel towards the picturesque village of Bartley.
 Here you'll see a lovely little green tin church which was built around 1900.
 The villagers at that time had a very long walk to get to their nearest church and so this little tin one was built for them - maybe as a temporary solution.